The Leibniz adjunction in homotopy type theory, with an application to simplicial type theory: Introduction

 \subsection{Related work}

-In addition to the works~\cite{RS2017,GWB2024,GWB2025} discussed above, we remark that various closure properties of left/right orthogonal maps (cf.~\cref{sec:orthogonality}) have previously been formalized in Agda: first in agda-unimath~\cite{agda-unimath:orthogonality} by \citeauthor{agda-unimath:orthogonality}, and later by \citeauthor{Toth2025} in \cite{Toth2025}.
+In addition to the work discussed above~\cite{RS2017,GWB2024,GWB2025}, we remark that various closure properties of left/right orthogonal maps (cf.~\cref{sec:orthogonality}) have previously been formalized in Agda: first in agda-unimath~\cite{agda-unimath:orthogonality} by~Bakke, and later by Toth in~\cite{Toth2025}.
 We note that the former does not include that left orthogonal maps are closed under pushout-products (\cref{lem:left-orth-pushout-products}), which we obtain as an application of the Leibniz adjunction.
-The latter does contain this result (as of 8 January 2026), but using a different proof method.
+The latter does contain this result, but uses a different proof method, and did not contain the Leibniz adjunction.
+Following our approach, Bakke has since formalized a dependent Leibniz adjunction as part of Toth's Agda development for synthetic mathematics~\cite{Bakke2026}.